FAQ: Frequently Asked Questions

 3.1.
 DFIRE fails with KeyError

-DFIRE scoring function fails with a similar error to this example:
+In old versions of LightDock and when using DFIRE scoring function, lightdock might fail with a similar error to this example:

 File "/home/software/lightdock/lightdock/scoring/dfire/driver.py", line 152, in _get_docking_model anuma = atomnumber[rec_atom_type] KeyError: 'LYSH1'